Kalevala CAL Info

 How to adjust the size of the squares

 All the squares of the Kalevala CAL are designed to be about same size, approximately 23 cm.
-Although there are several things that have an impact on the size, even if there was only one designer in the project. ; you can join the pieces easily even with difference of 2 cm.
+Although there are several things that have an impact on the size, even if there was only one designer in the project.
+Minor size differences are not a problem; you can join the pieces easily even with difference of 2 cm.
 But if there is major difference in size, you can adjust the size of a single square by changing the stitch type on the last round.

 In the instructions of each pattern there is told, how the test crocheters managed to make the square on average smaller, same size or bigger than the sample square.
 Still there are personal variations in gauge even between different stitch types and therefore different square sizes.

 You can moisten and block your squares after they are finished, and by doing this you can finish them to equal size.
 Also the look of the square gets better.
 Blocking is not mandatory, though, you can easily join the squares and make the finishing for the whole blanket.